 - Unless the airline can consistently fill those seats, it would make more sense for the airline to offer different types of seating products so that the airline can get more revenue per passenger; for example, the airline could also offer flat beds, and that would make a whole new crowd interested in flying the airline

-French Bee’s upcoming A350-1000s should be the world’s most efficient long haul aircraft in terms of per-seat operating costs.
-While that sounds great in theory, one has to wonder if they’ll be able to achieve load factors that make this worthwhile.
-Comfort aside, boarding a non-double decker with 487 other passengers just doesn’t sound fun, and that says nothing of the inflight experience.
+French Bee has just taken delivery of its first A350-1000, which should be the world’s most efficient long haul aircraft in terms of per-seat operating costs.
+While that sounds great in theory, one has to wonder if French Bee will be able to achieve load factors that make this worthwhile.
+Comfort aside, boarding a non-double decker with 479 other passengers just doesn’t sound fun, and that says nothing of the inflight experience.

 What do you make of French Bee’s A350-1000 — brilliant or awful?